stellatziouma/werewolves-vampires/README.md

 - [Stella Tziouma](https://github.com/stellatziouma)
 - [Giorgos Sofronas](https://github.com/giorgossofronas)

-## About & How to Play
+## About
-The project was created entirely in C++, for the needs of the course Object Oriented Programming in our 3rd semester.
-A detailed description of the assignment is included in the root of the repository in Greek.
+This project was created entirely in C++ for the Object-Oriented Programming course during our 3rd semester.
+A detailed description of the assignment can be found in the root of the repository in Greek.

-<br><br>
+## How to Play
-The game is designed solely for the **Windows** operating system.
-To play the game simply clone the repository and compile using *make* or manually through the provided command in the Makefile.<br><br>
+To play the game, simply clone the repository and compile it using make or manually through the provided command in the Makefile.
+Please note that this game is designed solely for the Windows operating system.

+## Game Rules
-Some basics rules to play are:
+Here are some basic rules to help you play the game:
 - Use the *arrow* keys to move the player around the map.
 - Use the *h* key to heal the team in favor.
 Note that werewolves can only be healed at night and vampires at day.
 - Use the *p* key to pause/unpause the game.

+Have fun playing and good luck!

 ## Credits
 For the UI we used the open source library [SDL](https://www.libsdl.org/).<br>